Proven Jolly Phonics Methods for Reading and Writing

 Pencil Grip

-It is very important that a child holds a pencil in the correct way.
+It is very important that a child holds a pencil correctly.

 The pencil is held in the ‘tripod’ grip… between the thumb and first two fingers.
 This grip is the same for both left and right-handed children.
 If a child’s hold starts incorrectly, it is very difficult to correct later on.